Lance Nichols

 He then served the Orioles' farm system as director of field operations before spending the 1989 season as director of player development of the Philadelphia Phillies.
 He also was a scout for the Colorado Rockies during their early years in MLB and a Montreal Expos and Washington Nationals scout.

+He died March 9, 2024 in Dodge City, Kansas at 84 years old.